 SEER stands for seasonal energy efficiency ratio.
 SEER is an HVAC term used to describe the efficiency of an air conditioner.
-The efficiency of an AC unit is determined by the Air Conditioning, Heating and Refrigeration Institute (AHRI).
-The higher the SEER rating of an air conditioner the less electricity it will consume.
+The efficiency of an AC unit is determined by the Air Conditioning, Heating, and Refrigeration Institute (AHRI).
+The higher the SEER rating of an air conditioner, the less electricity it will consume.

-Keep in mind that the SEER rating is determined by the AHRI under a controlled environment and perfect conditions.
-The attics in South Florida are less than perfect and the heat is extreme, which is why it’s important to choose an AC company that knows and follows the manufacturers AC design and install specifications.
+Remember that the AHRI determines the SEER rating in a controlled environment and under perfect conditions.
+Unfortunately, the attics in South Florida are less than ideal, and the heat is extreme, so choosing an AC company that knows and follows the manufacturer’s AC design and installation specifications is essential.

-If your current AC is older than 10 years old your SEER rating is probably 11 or less, which means your AC is working hard to cool your home and you’re spending more money on your utility bill than you need to.
-If this is the case you will want to replace your air conditioner before the summer months.
+If your current AC is older than ten years old, your SEER rating is probably 11 or less, which means your AC is working hard to cool your home, and you’re spending more money on your utility bill than you need to.
+If this is the case, you will want to replace your air conditioner before summer.

 Where is Your AC’s Seer Rating Located?

 You may be wondering what the SEER rating of your current AC is.
 Your air conditioner should have the SEER rating on a sticker that says Energy Guide or the AC’s serial number.
 The manufacturer will list the SEER rating with a number and a c ex.
 9c.

 Why You Should Hire an ECM AC Technician to Install Your AC

 The way your AC is installed is critical to the performance and longevity of your AC.
 For example, you may have a new air conditioner with a SEER rating of 20 or higher, but if it isn’t installed properly, it will perform more like an AC with a SEER rating of 11.